 As already explained, when we use the appropriate Keywords and Keyphrases in our blog articles, tags, and website’s copy and meta descriptions, our articles and website shall be found easily when prospective customers use those same “Keywords and Keyphrases” on Search Engines to find us.
 Now because the searcher has “searched” for something on the internet to find us, this is known as “Inbound Marketing”.
 When traffic comes to our website organically (not by paid ads), that’s Inbound Marketing.

-This is why every marketer and business owner should learn these two types of writing, and also some basic graphic design, which are all available though these online courses now.
-Click these links to find out more details on Copywriting and Content Writing respectively, or Copywriting & Content Writing Masterclass.
+This is why every marketer and business owner should learn these two types of writing, and also some basic graphic design, which are all available through these online courses now.

 – Article submitted by trainer Joy Nandy – Founder of the School Of Digital Advertising